nf-core/website/markdown/usage/troubleshooting.md

 3. During run.
 4. While generating outputs.

-Errors that occur before the first process might be related to an outdated version of Nextflow, updating to the newest version could help solving the issue.
-When an error appears during the first process it might indicate an issue with software dependencies, to specify how Nextflow should handle dependencies you need to select a [configuration profile](https://nf-co.re/usage/configuration#basic-configuration-profiles).
-This type of error might also be related to a missing command required to run the pipeline.
+Errors that occur before the first process might be related to an outdated version of Nextflow.
+Updating to the newest version could help solving the issue.
+When an error appears during the first process it might indicate an issue with software dependencies.
+To specify how Nextflow should handle dependencies you need to select a [configuration profile](https://nf-co.re/usage/configuration#basic-configuration-profiles).
+This type of error might also be related to a missing command that is required to run the pipeline.
 For errors that occur while a pipeline is running or generating outputs it might be helpful to check log files as explained below.

 ### Read the log and check the work directory